BotaiYuan/EchoBench/README.md

 4. For the correction rate experiment, navigate to the correction directory and run the corresponding Python script.

-Take GPT-4.1 for example, run "gpt_correction.py", the output will be saved to "Multiturn-gpt-4-1-EchoBench.xlsx", then run "extract_answer.py" to extract the predicted letter of the model.
+Take GPT-4.1 for example, run "gpt_correction.py", the output will be saved to "Multiturn-gpt-4-1-EchoBench.xlsx", then run "extract_answer_correction.py" to extract the predicted letter of the model.

-5. Navigate to the "evaluation" directory and run: "extract_answer.py" to extract the predicted letter of each model

-6. Execute "statistics.py" and "statistics_correction.py" to get the performance metric of each model
+5. Execute "statistics.py" and "statistics_correction.py" to get the performance metric of each model